 The interview must be conducted by at least two grantee staff members who will record the applicant's answers, and each provide an independent score.
-Once the interviewers have completed their individual interview questionnaires, the total scores should be averaged together providing a single score for the applicant.
+Once the interviewers have completed their individual interview questionnaires, the total scores should be averaged, and a single score provided for the applicant.
 The maximum average score is 40 (100%) and the minimum score for acceptance is 32 (80%).
-Individuals who are scored with an average score less than 32 should not be admitted to the program unless there are significant mitigating factors.
+Individuals who receive a score less than 32 should not be admitted to the program unless there are significant mitigating factors.

 If the grantee chooses to enroll a student with mitigating factors, these factors and reasoning for enrollment must be documented on the applicant's IWRS profile.
 No more than 20% of enrolled participants in a particular cohort should be admitted under the "mitigating factors" category.
 The interview questionnaire should be printed and completed manually.
 The final interview score must be entered into IWRS and both interviewers' questionnaires must be scanned and uploaded into IWRS.
 Uploading applicant questionnaires allows for greater transparency and record keeping for grantees and ILW.
-Below is a Pre-apprenticeship Program Interview Questionnaire repurposed with permission from the Hispanic American Construction Industry Association (HACIA).